amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

     <div class="profile-name">Amando Abreu</div>
 </div>

 Serial entrepreneur and tech executive with an engineering background who has been involved in several startups and launched dozens of products.
-I've worked with companies such as trivago, Portugal Telecom, and Vizrt.
+I've worked with companies such as trivago, Portugal Telecom, and Vizrt. <a href="https://amandoabreu.com/things-ive-done" target="_blank">See other things I've done</a>

-I've been a CTO at DigitalXBO, an Obos spin-off, and a co-founded <a href="https://perlo.io" target="_blank">Perlo.io</a>.

-I've done fractional CTO work for multiple startups in all sorts of verticals worldwide.

-Experience in several industries, most notably e-commerce, SaaS, media, travel, insurance, property development, and construction.

 Although I'm a tech guy (the how), I don't limit myself to only tech, having quite broad experience building products with customers answering *the what* and *the why*.